cuiopen/proxy-4/README.md

  - Add plugin support
  - Connection drop
  - Man page
- - Improve the documentation (UML diagrams)
+ - Improve the documentation with UML diagrams
  - Improve the API reference
  - Improve this README
  - Use Doxygen